HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Conclusion

 \section{Conclusion}

 HAKE explores a new insight to advance activity understanding.
-We worked with 702 participants to release a large-scale and fine-grained knowledge base as the fuel for reasoning.
+We worked with 702 participants to release a large-scale and fine-grained knowledge base as fuel for reasoning.
 HAKE is, to the best of our knowledge, the \textit{first} and \textit{largest} publicly available activity dataset with \textit{conceptual} and \textit{logical descriptions}, which yields a great performance boost, particularly for few-shot learning.
 Furthermore, our primitive dictionary and logic rule base are scalable and can be easily adapted to novel scenarios.
 We will open the website upload port for users to upload their primitives and rules to continually enrich HAKE.

 From the SCR test, HAKE shows its significant ability to locate key semantics via primitive detection and reasoning, ensuring that primitive space can faithfully embed the visual activity information.
-And the reasoning engine can bridge primitive semantic space well.
+And the reasoning engine bridges primitive semantic space well.
 All of these factors give us the hope that HAKE can approach the success of object recognition.
 To prove this, we analyzed its upper bound on challenging tasks, where it shows significant superiority.
-With the enrichment of primitive dictionaries and rule bases, we believe HAKE will lay the foundation for an interpretable and applicable system for areas related to human survival and development, \textit{e.g.}, ambient intelligence~\cite{feifeinature}.
-For example, detecting patient activities in the ICU to monitor accidents such as falls, planning diet and treatment according to the amount of exercise of the patient, and monitoring sleep quality by detecting turnover, getting up, drinking, \textit{etc}.
+With the enrichment of primitive dictionaries and rule base, we believe HAKE will lay the foundation for an interpretable and applicable system for areas related to human survival and development, \textit{e.g.}, ambient intelligence~\cite{feifeinature}.
+For example, detecting patient activities in the ICU to monitor accidents such as falls, planning diet, and treatment according to the amount of exercise, and monitoring sleep quality by detecting turnover, getting up, \textit{etc}.

 HAKE also harnesses concept learning with \textit{compositional generalization}.
 First, as the compositions of primitives, activities usually differ \textit{locally}, just as molecules are composed of atoms and differ in the type, number, and compound mode of atoms.
 We can manipulate primitives and transform \textit{global} activities into novel categories.
 This elegant characteristic will advance zero-shot learning.
 Second, inductive reasoning extracting rules from raw data and deductive reasoning verifying rules are practically promising for combining deep learning and symbolic reasoning.
 Considering the practicability of activity understanding, we hope HAKE will be a good platform based on real-world data for cognition analysis and causal inference~\cite{pearl2016causal}.